Nafihahmd/HowTo/Git - Basic Branching and Merging/README.md

 - Removing local and remote branches

 ## Procedure
-1. Create local branch for new feature.
+1. Create a local branch for adding new feature.
 Use a relevant branch name, eg., "new-feature"
 ```
 git branch new-feature
 ```